-34. Two thirds of UNDP country offices are supporting work on the advancement of women and gender-equality goals.
-Participatory approaches to policy formulation and the implementation of the Beijing Platform for Action and the outcome of its five-year review as well as building national capacities for gender mainstreaming, especially through the collection and dissemination of data disaggregated by sex are among the more important aspects of this work.
+34. Two thirds of UNDP country offices are supporting work on the advancement of women and genderequality goals.
+Participatory approaches to policy formulation and the implementation of the Beijing Platform for Action and the outcome of its five-year review as well as building national capacities for gender-mainstreaming, especially through the collection and dissemination of data disaggregated by sex are among the more important aspects of this work.

-There is slow movement towards concrete action 35. and tangible results from effective mainstreaming of gender as a cross-cutting issue in key development areas.
-Work on gender-disaggregated data needs to be expanded, especially to focus on indicators to monitor global commitments.
-The need also persists to develop further the UNDP institutional capacity for gendermainstreaming into its practice areas and programmes with the necessary tools and methodologies for measuring progress.
+35. There is slow movement towards concrete action and tangible results from effective mainstreaming of gender as a cross-cutting issue in key development areas.
+Work on gender- disaggregated data needs to be expanded, especially to focus on indicators to monitor global commitments.
+The need also persists to develop further the UNDP institutional capacity for gender- mainstreaming into its practice areas and programmes with the necessary tools and methodologies for measuring progress.
 Mainstreaming gender into the UNDP six thematic practice areas is being strengthened at the corporate policy-formulation level.
 A similar effort should be reflected at the country level, with concrete action and tangible results built into the strategic results framework and the gender strategic results framework.

-36. UNDP is making efforts to ensure that a comprehensive gender perspective is integrated into planning across all programme sectors in crisis and post-conflict situations.
+36. UNDP is making efforts to ensure that a comprehensive gender perspective is integrated into planning across all programming sectors in crisis and post-conflict situations.
 This includes the compilation of guidelines for field staff and the development of a gender-specific draft plan of action.

-(a) Welcome the improvements in gender mainstreaming, particularly through the UNDAF;

-(b) Encourage the funds and programmes to ensure that UNDAF implementation supports gendermainstreaming considerations;

-(c) Encourage UNDP to strengthen the gendersensitive components of the strategic results framework.
+- 37. The Council may wish to: - (a) Welcome the improvements in gender-mainstreaming, particularly through the UNDAF; - (b) Encourage the funds and programmes to ensure that UNDAF implementation supports gender-mainstreaming considerations; - (c) Encourage UNDP to strengthen the gender-sensitive components of the SRF.